Authentication

 These values need to match your spec, otherwise the SDK generation will fail.

 Once this has been configured, the first time your API is called a refresh token will be requested.
-On subsequent calls, if the API returns a 401 (unauthorized) response, the SDK will automatically request a new access token using the refresh token, then retry the original request.
+On subsequent calls, if the API returns a 401 (unauthorized) response, the SDK will automatically request a new access token using the refresh token, extract the values from the response body, then retry the original request.